What the Heck is Listening Prayer?

 I finally found three listening prayer friends that prayed on my behalf.
 I did give them a few details and how I did not want to listen.
 All my wise friends (each did not know each other) told me they sensed complete peace with this decision as crazy as it sounded.

 So, three years after that first nudge, I did it.
-I gave up my state license to be a psychotherapist.
+I gave up my state license as a psychotherapist.
 Once I made that decision and voiced it, I was at complete peace.
 I do not at all regret that decision.
 But I do wonder "why me?"
 I am very glad I had wise counsel to help navigate that choice.

 How God speaks to me

-Thoughts, vision and dreams.
+Thoughts, vision, and dreams.
 God is the creator of all.
 He is not limited by anything.
 So the way I experience God may differ from the way you do.

 The way I experience God is this: His voice lights up my mind like a new thought.
 Have you ever had that experience of someone popping in your mind for no reason?
 Could be that God put that there.
 Ask Him.